Updated: Oct 12

 1 Tailored and Contemporary -curtains with a pinch pleat for an elegant look

-2 Sheers and Voiles - for a romantic feel
+2 Sheers and Voiles - These will give your room a romantic feel and add depth

-3 Country Rustic Vibe with Linens & Embroideries
+3 Country Rustic Vibe can be achieved with Linens & Embroideries

 4 Classic Period Its all in the swag!
 And don't forget the tails